mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ## Introduction

+### Benefits

+- This service provides a graphical Linux desktop on JASMIN, ideal for use with graphics-heavy tasks like interactive work with large images.
+- The desktop environment includes a Firefox web browser which can be used to access internal-only web resources.

 Using graphical applications over a wide-area network can be very slow, and is not recommended or supported on JASMIN.
-This service helps by providing a graphical desktop **within** the JASMIN environment, instead of on the end user's local machine at the end of a wide-area network path from JASMIN.
-A small client application available for you to install on your local machine enables you to connect to specific servers within JASMIN but send graphics output across the network in compressed form, resulting in much better performance.
+This service provides a better alternative with graphical desktop **within** the JASMIN environment itself, rather than on the user's local machine.

+A small client application, available for you to install on your local machine, enables you to connect to specific servers within JASMIN.
+Graphics are then relayed to the client application in a more efficient form, resulting in much better performance particularly if you need to interact with what's being displayed.
-Via a web browser provided on this graphical desktop, this service also provides a means of accessing web-based resources within JASMIN which are not otherwise visible outside.

-The service provides an improved user experience compared to that offered by the alternative X2GO system previously offered on JASMIN and is strongly recommended over standard X11 graphics.
+The service provides an improved user experience and is strongly recommended over standard X11 graphics.

 The following "special" login servers have the NX service available and can be used as described below:

-  * `nx-login1.jasmin.ac.uk`
+- `nx-login1.jasmin.ac.uk` (best for use from university networks)
-  * `nx-login2.jasmin.ac.uk` ([Contingency config]({{< ref "login-servers#contingency-login-servers" >}}) similar to `login2.jasmin.ac.uk`, to make it available from clients without reverse DNS lookup to a domain in the JASMIN allow-list.
+- `nx-login2.jasmin.ac.uk` ([Contingency config]({{< ref "login-servers#contingency-login-servers" >}}) similar to `login2.jasmin.ac.uk`, to make it available from clients without reverse DNS lookup to a domain in the JASMIN allow-list.
 Use this option if you need to connect from home and do not have an institutional VPN available)
-  * `nx-login3.jasmin.ac.uk` ([Contingency config]({{< ref "login-servers#contingency-login-servers" >}}) as above)
+- `nx-login3.jasmin.ac.uk` ([Contingency config]({{< ref "login-servers#contingency-login-servers" >}}) as above)
-  * `nx-login4.jasmin.ac.uk` ([Contingency config]({{< ref "login-servers#contingency-login-servers" >}}) as above, but also supports users with usernames > 8 characters)
+- `nx-login4.jasmin.ac.uk` ([Contingency config]({{< ref "login-servers#contingency-login-servers" >}}) as above, but also supports users with usernames > 8 but also supports users with usernames > 8 characters.
+No support for usernames > 14 characters: contact helpdesk for advice)

 ### Notes

-  * In all other respects these are the same as the standard [login servers]({{< ref "login-servers" >}}), but should only be used by users connecting with the NX enterprise client as described below.
-Please do not use them for standard terminal-based SSH connections as this preserves system resources for their intended purpose.
+- In all other respects these are the same as the standard [login servers]({{< ref "login-servers" >}}), but should only be used with the NX enterprise client as described below, (other than for testing your connection) as this preserves system resources for their intended purpose.
-  * Although the graphical desktop session which you create with this service should persist when you close the client (unless you specifically log out), you should not rely on this feature (so please don't report this as a problem: occasionally machines run out of resources and sessions get killed).
+- Although the graphical desktop session which you create with this service should persist when you close the client (unless you specifically log out), you should not rely on this feature, so please don't report this as a problem: occasionally machines run out of resources and sessions get killed.
 Keeping sessions open consumes resources on the server even when you're not using the session, which may mean that other users can't use the service.
-  * nx-login4 has been introduced to help cater for users whose usernames exceed 8 characters length.
+- `nx-login4` has been introduced to help cater for users whose usernames exceed 8 characters length.
 This works around a known limitation in the NX server software but may not solve the problem for users with very long names (created before we introduced a limit to prevent this happening: if this still affects you and you cannot make onward connections to other machines in NX, please contact the helpdesk)

 ## Installing NoMachine Enterprise Client